What's in season in District of Columbia

 - What is in season in District of Columbia right now?

-- Around July, District of Columbia markets typically carry apricots, basil, beets, blackberries, and blueberries, among others.
+- Around August, District of Columbia markets typically carry apples, apricots, basil, beets, and blackberries, among others.
 Exact timing varies year to year and across the state.

 - When is strawberry season in District of Columbia?